What Ethnicity Has the Most Adult Acne?

 - Continental Indian

 It should be noted that this ranking is approximate, since some of the studies presented conflicting results, and results could change as more study data flows in.
 In addition, as discussed above, each study encountered different limitations.
-Simply put, more research is necessary to establish a conclusive ranking of ethnicities in relation to acne prevalence.
+What's more, the differences seen in the amount of acne across ethnicities might be due to differences in lifestyle, skincare practices, and access to medical care in different countries.5 Simply put, more rigorous research is necessary to establish a conclusive ranking of ethnicities in relation to acne prevalence.5,6

 What Causes Some Ethnicities to Have More Adult Acne than Others?